moby/moby/docs/README.md

 aws cloudfront  create-invalidation --profile docs.docker.com --distribution-id $DISTRIBUTION_ID --invalidation-batch '{"Paths":{"Quantity":1, "Items":["/v1.1/reference/api/docker_io_oauth_api/"]},"CallerReference":"6Mar2015sventest1"}'
 ```

-### Generate the man pages for Mac OSX
+### Generate the man pages for Mac OS X

-When using Docker on Mac OSX the man pages will be missing by default.
+When using Docker on Mac OS X the man pages will be missing by default.
 You can manually generate them by following these steps:

 1. Checkout the docker source.
 You must clone into your `/Users` directory because Boot2Docker can only share this path
    with the docker containers.